Rangers' Aribo matches Iwobi's European competition mark against Eintracht Frankfurt | Goal.com

 After a goalless first half inside Ramon Sanchez Pizjuan, Seville, Aribo gave Giovanni van Bronckhorst’s men the lead three minutes before the hour mark.

-With Djibril Sow heading the ball back towards his own goal, the Super Eagle breezed past the defender and held his composure under pressure before slotting his left-footed strike past goalkeeper Kevin Trapp.
+With Djibril Sow heading the ball back towards his own goal, the Super Eagle breezed past the defender, held his composure under pressure, before slotting his left-footed strike past goalkeeper Kevin Trapp.

-Incidentally, that effort was Aribo’s first goal in the Europa League of the 2021-22 campaign.
+Incidentally, that effort was the African’s first in the Europa League this season.

 Nevertheless, the Gers’ lead lasted for just twelve minutes as Rafael Santos Borre restored parity for the Bundesliga outfit after he was teed up by Filip Kostic.